hctwist/computational-graph/README.md

 ### Specifying Nodes

-Although some simple nodes come in the library, the real power comes from creating custom nodes.
+Although some simple nodes come in the framework, the real power comes from creating custom nodes.

 Every node must inherit from the `Node<TOuptut>` class, where `TOutput` is the output type of the node being created.
 Take this `TripleNode` as an example, which takes in a single integer and multiplies it by three: